ScriptSmith/instamancer/README.md

 2. Reimplementing requests requires the deciphering and reproduction of pagination and authentication mechanisms.
 3. Both methods don't easily tolerate changes to the front and back end.

 Instamancer is unique because it doesn't read the DOM or reimplement requests.
 Using [Puppeteer](https://github.com/GoogleChrome/puppeteer/) it interacts with Instagram.com, then intercepts and saves the responses to requests that the page's JavaScript initiates.
 This means that it can retrieve the full amount of information from the API while tolerating failed requests and rate limits, without having to reimplement client-side code.
-This makes it much more tolerant to changes made to the interface and API.
+This makes it much better at withstanding regular changes to the interface and API.

 As browsers become more and more like black boxes, this new scraping method will become increasingly relevant.